beibeiru/RidgeR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# SecAct: Secreted Protein Activity Inference
+# RidgeR: Ridge Regression with Significance Testing
 ## Installation

 To install `RidgeR`, we recommend using `devtools`: